Changes to your employment contract

 Contractual terms include your pay, hours of work, sick pay and pension scheme.

 Many of your contractual terms are in the written statement of your terms and conditions of employment.
 You may find other contractual terms in your:

 Examples of work practices include breaks and rostering.
 You can find details of these practices in your staff handbook.

-Your employer may change these work practices without your consent.
+Your employer may change these work practices without your agreement.
 It is reasonable for an employer to update work practices or processes to save money or increase efficiency.